FreeImages: Stockxpert

 Until 2009, stock.xchng operated alongside its sister site, Stockxpert.
 Stockxpert was designed with a near-identical user interface, but functioned as a commercial microstock photography site, allowing users, through a system of online credits, to purchase and download images for a very low cost, often as low as US$1.

 On the free stock.xchng website, results from the search engine would also bring up a sample of five images from Stockxpert to encourage users to purchase images from Stockxpert.
 Following the acquisition of Jupiterimages by Getty in 2009, stock.xchng presented search results from Getty's own microstock site, iStockphoto.

 Stockxpert continued to operate as a separate website until its closure on February 11, 2010.

 Parent companies

 The site was a subsidiary of HAAP Media, which was the stock photography division of Dream Interactive.
 In 2008, HAAP was acquired by the stock photo company Jupiterimages.
 In February 2009, Jupiterimages was purchased by Getty Images, and the stock photo operations of SXC became a joint venture between Getty and Dream Interactive.
-In December 2009 the founders decided to sell their remaining interest in the sites and later started a similar service, Stockfresh.
+In December 2009, fhe founders decided to sell their remaining interest in the sites, and later started a similar service, Stockfresh.